JElchison/encrypt-tool/README.md

 # Features
 * Uses OpenSSL to perform file encryption
-    * Uses AES-256 in Cipher-Block Chaining (CBC) mode
+    * Uses AES-256 in Cipher-Block Chaining (CTR) mode
     * Key and IV are derived from a user-defined passphrase
     * Every encryption operation is salted, to avoid having same file encrypt to the same ciphertext on successive runs
 * Plaintext file is deleted upon encryption